Shaikh-Aiman/USB-Physical-Security/README.md

 - __Format Pendrive:__ Formats the detected pendrive (requires admin rights).
 - __Help:__ Opens a popup with a description of all buttons.
 - __About Us:__ Displays project details and team members.
-- __Project Details:__ Opens a demo HTML file with additional information.
+- __Project Details:__ Opens a HTML file with additional information.

 ### Conclusion:
 The USB Physical Device Manager is a reliable, efficient, and secure application for managing USB storage access.
 Developed with a focus on security and usability, this tool is ideal for environments that require strict control over data transfers.
 The inclusion of a passkey-protected interface ensures that only authorized personnel can manage USB access, making it an essential tool for organizations concerned about data security.